 The thesis must be approved by the advisor in consultation with the student.
 Students are required to engage a thesis second reader: This Second Reader serves as the secondary expert who reviews the thesis for appropriate content, theory, and method.
-Note: The Second Reader is only required to read one draft of the thesis late in the process as the student prepares his/her final draft..
+Note: The Second Reader is only required to read one draft of the thesis late in the process as the student prepares their final draft.